ganeshsetty/CarND-Vehicle-Detection/writeup.md

 https://youtu.be/2fi5TwdafBs

+Observed couple of times false positives while processing this video and rest of video frames are detected and tracked smoothly.

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 Refer process.py file